 #1 Masaaki Yuasa at his best

 Tatami Galaxy is a show I picked up assuming I would drop it.
-I respect Masaaki Yuasa to a degree and I love how his shows are often colorful and surreal, but often find that his storytelling is weak and his animation falls apart when it actually has to move, see also the absolute disaster that is Devilman Crybaby‘s sports scenes.
+I respect Masaaki Yuasa to a degree and love how his shows are often surreal, but also find that his storytelling is weak and his animation falls apart when it actually has to move; see the absolute disaster that is Devilman Crybaby‘s running scenes.

-However, the laid-back nature of Tatami Galaxy means motion is less of a concern and the fact it was adapted from a novel also helps.
+However, the laid-back nature of Tatami Galaxy means motion is less of a concern.
+That it was adapted from an existing novel also helps in the story department.
 Masaaki Yuasa’s Kaiba was an anime original of his that I grew to actively resent for its opaque story and nonsensical pacing.
-While I haven’t had the chance to read Tomihiko Morimi’s original novel, it’s obvious that Tatami Galaxy has a clear pacing in mind that provides the anime with the solid structure that Kaiba severely lacked.
+While I haven’t had the chance to read the original novel, it’s obvious that Tatami Galaxy has the solid structure that Kaiba severely lacked.
 The plot is still plenty complex and mysterious, but not because it’s deliberately made to be obtuse.

-I know I abused this chance to smacktalk Masaaki Yuasa a bunch, but I really am happy to see him working on a genuinely interesting show where his talents are put to great use and the impact of his “flaws” is minimized.
+I know I abused this chance to smacktalk Masaaki Yuasa a bunch, but I really am happy to see him working on a genuinely interesting show.
+His talents are put to great use and the impact of his “flaws” is minimized here.

 #2 Time-travelling romance

 Each episode is an alternate take, which changes what kind of afterschool activity he takes up and recasts various characters to fit new roles.
 In one episode he might join the film club, only to find himself bullied and excluded by its controlling president.
 In another, a kind and welcoming sports club gets him involved in a dangerous MLM company.
 After the situation has become truly unsalvageable, time rewinds once again and a new direction is explored instead.

 Time loop stories always interest me and Tatami Galaxy puts them to good use.
 Each episode feels very different, while at the same time contributing to a bigger picture.
 It challenges you to pay attention to overlapping plot points and themes.
 It’s satisfying to puzzle this plot together, especially when you get that eureka moment where it all falls into place.